hyperlingg/shroomp-service/README.md

 ## Customizing the Data Model

+The service currently uses a `MushroomSighting` model optimized for mushroom identification tracking.
+An `Item` type alias is maintained for backwards compatibility.

-To use your own data structure instead of the default `Item` model:
+To further customize the data model:

 1. Update `models/item.go` with your struct definition
 2. Ensure your struct has JSON tags for serialization
+3. Update validation in `handlers/item_handler.go` if needed
-3. The CRUD operations will automatically work with your new model
+4. The CRUD operations will automatically work with your new model

 ## Configuration